Kurento/kurento/source/mastering/kurento_development.rst

 Using development versions
 --------------------------

-Some components of KMS are build nightly, with the code developed during that same day.
-Other components are created automatically when code is merged into the source repositories.
+Some components of KMS are built nightly, with the code developed during that same day.
+Other components are built immediately when code is merged into the source repositories.

 .. warning:: You have to use these versions with caution, because they can be